-Barbara Epler grew up in Evanston, Illinois, and joined New Directions as an editorial assistant after graduating from college in 1984.
-She became Editor in Chief in 1995 and in 2008 she was named Publisher and in 2011 the President.
+joined New Directions as an editorial assistant after graduating from college in 1984.
+She became Editor in Chief in 1995; named Publisher in 2008, and in 2011 became President.

-Tynan Kogane is an Associate Editor at New Directions.
+is an associate Editor at New Directions.
 He was raised in Seattle and graduated from the New School.

 is Web Director and Marketing Associate at New Directions.
 She grew up in Australia, where she founded Higher Arc magazine in 2011.
 She lives in Brooklyn.

 is Permissions Editor and Ebook Manager at New Directions.
 After graduating from Vassar College, he lived in Argentina, Japan, Mexico and Turkey before settling in New York.

 began his publishing career as a bookseller and later worked as an editor before coming to New Directions in 2010.
 He is the bookstore liaison.

 are Walter Gordon, Clarissa Kerner, Mandy Licata, Ryan Nichols, and Chelsey Turowsky.